Dynamic mode decomposition in vector-valued reproducing kernel Hilbert spaces for extracting dynamical structure among observables: Configuration of the fish-schooling model

 As a multiagent model, individual-based models that simulate swarming, torus-like, or parallel group behaviors of fish-schooling~\citep{Couzin02} are good examples because the relation between the properties of the local system and the emergence of global behavior are well-known and explicit.

 The schooling model we used in this study was a unit-vector based (rule-based) model, which accounts for the relative positions and direction vectors neighboring fish agents, such that each fish tends to align its own direction vector with those of its neighbors.
 We used an existing model based on the previous work~\citep{Couzin02}.
-In this model, 64 agents (length: 0.5 m) are described by a two-dimensional vector with a constant velocity (4 m/s) in a boundary circle (radius: 25 m) as follows: ${\bm{r}}_i=\left({x_i}~{y_i}\right)^T$ and ${\bm{v}}_i\left(t\right)= |\bm{v}_i|\bm{d}_i$, where $\bm{d}_i$ is an unit vector.
+In this model, 64 agents (length: 0.5 m) are described by a two-dimensional vector with a constant velocity (4 m/s) in a boundary circle (radius: 25 m) as follows: ${\bm{r}}_i=\left({x_i}~{y_i}\right)^T$ and ${\bm{v}}_i\left(t\right)= \|\bm{v}_i\|_2\bm{d}_i$, where $x_i$ and $y_i$ are two-dimensional Cartesian coordinates, ${\bm{v}}_i$ is a velocity vector, $\|\cdot\|_2$ is Euclid norm, and $\bm{d}_i$ is an unit directional vector for agant $i$.

 At each time step, a member will change direction according to the positions of all other members.
 The space around an individual is divided into three zones with each modifying the unit vector of the velocity.
 The first region, called the repulsion zone with radius $r_r = 1$ m, corresponds to the ``personal'' space of the particle.
 Individuals within each other’s repulsion zones will try to avoid each other by swimming in opposite directions.
 The second region is called the orientation zone, in which members try to move in the same direction (radius $r_o$).
-We changed the parameter $r_o$ to generate the three behavioral shapes.
+We changed the parameter $r_o$ to generate the three behavioral shapes (we set $r_o$ to $2$, $10$, and $13$: see Appendix D).
 Next is the attractive zone (radius $r_a = 15 m$), in which agents swim towards each other and tend to cluster, while any agents beyond that the radius has no influence.
 Let $\lambda_r$, $\lambda_o$, and $\lambda_a$ be the numbers in the zones of repulsion, orientation and attraction respectively.
 For $\lambda_r \neq 0$, the unit vector of an individual at each time step $\tau$ is given by:

-where $|{\bm{r}}_{ij}|=|{\bm{r}}_j-{\bm{r}}_i|$.
+where ${\bm{r}}_{ij}={\bm{r}}_j-{\bm{r}}_i$.
 The velocity vector points away from neighbors within this zone to prevent collisions.
 This zone is given the highest priority; if and only if $\lambda_r = 0$, the remaining zones are considered.
 The unit vector in this case is given by:

 The first term corresponds to the orientation zone while the second term corresponds to the attraction zone.
 The above equation contains a factor of $1/2$ which normalizes the unit vector in the case where both zones have non-zero neighbors.
 If no agents are found near any zone, the individual maintains constant velocity at each time step.